guildai/issue-resolution/394-cannot-define-a-dependency-on-a-batch/README.md

     <exit 0>

-We can't verify in these tests that the runs for `a`, `b`, and `c` are available in the latest run (`summary`op) but we can list all of the files and show that there are three available in three distinct directories.
+We can't verify in these tests that the runs for `a`, `b`, and `c` are available in the latest run (`summary`op) due to randomly generated run IDs.
+However, we can list all of the files and show that there are three files in three distinct directories.

     $ guild ls -Ln
     .../